 There was a time when I relied solely on those fancy electric wine opener’s to open wine…until I got annoyed spending $50+ on a new one each year because they’d break.
 They would always seem to break right when I needed to open a bottle to share with guests.
 Leaving me digging through the catch all kitchen drawer for a corkscrew.
 I’ve since changed my ways and solely rely on opening a bottle of wine WITH a corkscrew, but what happens when you don’t have one on hand?
 Don’t worry, you’re not screwed.
-We have six ways on how to open wine without a corkscrew.
+There are a lot of ways to open a bottle of wine without a corkscrew.

 1. Screw It (literally)